🏍️ ATV · UTV · Dirt Bike · Side-by-Side

 Brimstone Recreation

-Private OHV Park · Oneida, TN · brimstonerecreation.com
+Private OHV Park · Huntsville, TN · brimstonerecreation.com

 Primary System 300+ Miles Private · Permit Required

 Brimstone is the anchor.
-300+ miles of maintained trail across multiple trail systems in Scott County, Tennessee — one of the largest private OHV parks east of the Mississippi.
-The terrain range is legitimate: from smooth gravel connector trails suitable for new riders to technical creek crossings and ridge rock gardens that will challenge any machine and any operator.
+300+ miles of maintained trail across multiple trail systems in Scott County — one of the largest private OHV parks east of the Mississippi.
+The terrain range is legitimate: from smooth gravel connectors suitable for new riders to technical creek crossings and ridge rock gardens that will challenge any machine.
 It’s well-organized, well-maintained, and worth every mile you trailer to get here.

 Trail Miles300+ maintained miles